Maithripala Sirisena: Nepotism and corruption

 Despite pledges made during the presidential campaign, Sirisena has himself been accused of nepotism since becoming president.
 A few days after Sirisena took power in January 2015, his brother Kumarasinghe Sirisena was appointed chairman of the state-owned Sri Lanka Telecom.
 The appointment came despite objections from Prime Minister Ranil Wickremesinghe and several other cabinet ministers.
 Sirisena's son-in-law Thilina Suranjith Wewelpanawa (Chathurika's husband) was appointed public relations officer at the Ministry of Defence in February 2015 — Sirisena is Minister of Defence.
 In September 2015 Sirisena's son Daham accompanied his father as he visited New York City for the Seventieth session of the United Nations General Assembly.

 Despite having no official role, Daham Sirisena sat with the Sri Lankan delegation in the United Nations General Assembly and accompanied his father as he met world leaders such as Prime Minister of India Narendra Modi and President of the Swiss Confederation Simonetta Sommaruga.
 Sirisena's daughter Chathurika, who also has no official role, has been the guest of honour/chief guest at several Ministry of Defence events.
 At another event where Chathurika was chief guest, she was accompanied by members of the Presidential Security Division.
 In September 2015 Chathurika was accompanied by government officials and police officers as she went on a private "fact finding mission" to Mahawelithenna near Welikanda.

-In 2018 his Chief of Staff I.H.K.
-Mahanama was arrested by officials of the commission to Investigate Allegations of Bribery or Corruption (CIABOC) while accepting a bribe of Rs.
+In 2018 his chief of staff, I. H. K. Mahanama, was arrested by officials of the Commission to Investigate Allegations of Bribery or Corruption (CIABOC) for allegedly accepting a bribe of Rs.
 20 million from an Indian businessman as a part of an Rs.
-100 Million bribes for helping the acquisition of the Kantale Sugar Factory.
-Mahanama, the Chief of Staff of the President, in his previous role as Secretary to the Ministry of Lands, had secured Cabinet approval to auction scrap material of the factory, assets which were claimed by M G Sugars Lanka (Pvt) Ltd under the agreement.
+100 million bribes for helping the acquisition of the Kantale Sugar Factory.
+Mahanama, the chief of staff of the president, in his previous role as secretary to the Ministry of Lands, had secured Cabinet approval to auction scrap material of the factory, assets which were claimed by M G Sugars Lanka (Pvt) Ltd under the agreement.
 The company then filed arbitration proceedings in a Singapore tribunal to stop the Government of Sri Lanka from selling the machinery and scrap.
 The investors sent letters to PM's office which recommended they to complain to the CIABOC which launched investigations.
-However, despite the investigations, Mahanama was appointed by Sirisena as his Chief of Staff.
-Centre for Human Rights (CHR) questioned how Sirisena appointed Mahanama as his Chief of Staff while he was under corruption investigations.
+However, despite the investigations, Mahanama was appointed by Sirisena as his chief of staff.
+Centre for Human Rights (CHR) questioned how Sirisena appointed Mahanama as his chief of staff while he was under corruption investigations.